LLNL/serac/src/docs/sphinx/theory_reference/solid.rst

 Material Models
 ===============

-Serac uses *hyperelastic* material formulations, i.e. materials that behave elastically under large deformations.
+Serac currently is restricted to *hyperelastic* material formulations, i.e. materials that behave in a reversibly elastic fashion under large deformations.
 Mathematically, this implies they are derived from a *strain energy density* function :math:`W=W(\mathbf{F})`.
 It can be shown that

 .. math::